JirkaNeu/R-line_breaks/README.md

+In this script two methods are being applied for breaking up long sentences at a variable max length:

-Breaking up long sentences at the nearest blank before the set max-value, using base::r.
+a) using base::r - sentences will be simply line broken at the nearest blank before the max length, without splitting words

-In progress: Trying to implement hyphenation using the "sylly" library...
+b) using "sylly" library (eng and ger) - each word exceeding the max length of a line is being checked for possible hyphenation and will be split if the max length is not exceeded